Vinimoga/Portf-lio/Projetos/DoomLikeGame/DevLog.md

 0929 - I've tried solving more about the raycasting function, but something is on my nerve.
-On the beggining i've tried doing it on a "changable" frame, but this idea doesn't work if the entire game doesn't work, so I am trashing it out to biuld again from a squared resolution and a change it latter.
+On the beggining i've tried doing it on a "changeable" frame, but this idea doesn't work if the entire game doesn't work, so I am trashing it out to build again from a squared resolution and a change it latter.
 A squared map will be implemented too.